 Here are just a few:

-It’s Fast: People expect communication to happen in real time.
+People expect communication to happen in real time.
 Internal communication software facilitates synchronous collaboration between remote employees, teams, and dispersed offices.

-Employees Expect It: Instant messaging has become second nature to most people, especially millennials and Generation Z, who now make up a majority of the workforce.
+Instant messaging has become second nature to most people, especially millennials and Generation Z, who now make up a majority of the workforce.
 For these employees, internal communications tools are a no-brainer, and are therefore likely to be easily and widely adopted.

-Internal Communications Software: Our Top 4 Choices
+Internal Communication Software: Our Top 4 Choices

 As we mentioned earlier, employers and employees have very different ideas when it comes to effective internal communications tools.
 The four types we've chosen here reflect those differences.